pyeom/arr-deploy/README.md

 ```
 - Enter: <my_ip>:8080 and login with `admin/password`, navigate to settings -> Web UI and change the password

-### Configure prowlarr:
+### Configure indexers and other Arr apps:
-- Create a tag for flaresolverr and then add indexers
+- Create a tag for flaresolverr inside prowlarr and then add indexers
-- Configure the rest of the arr apps
+- Configure the rest of the arr apps from prowlarr
+- Configure qBittorrent as download agent inside Sonarr and Radarr
+- Configure volumes inside Sonarr and Radarr
+- Configre Jellyseer with your Jellyfin instance, Radarr and Sonarr
+- Pick you favorite Movie/Show, wait until the download ends and enjoy it on Jellyfinn